This behavior is often a normal reflex or a sign of discomfort, but persistent head throwing may indicate reflux, colic, or neurological issues.

 Can gastroesophageal reflux cause my baby to keep throwing head back?

-Yes, reflux is a common cause of repeated head throwing in infants.
-Babies with GERD may arch their backs and throw their heads backward due to discomfort from stomach acid irritating the esophagus.
-This often occurs because their digestive system is still developing.
+Yes, reflux is a common reason for repeated head throwing in infants.
+Babies with reflux may arch their backs and throw their heads backward because stomach contents irritate the esophagus or feeding feels uncomfortable.
+This often occurs because the digestive system is still developing.

 Is head throwing a sign of neurological problems in babies?